pemistahl/lingua/README.md

 ## 2. <a name="library-reason"></a> Why does this library exist? <sup>[Top ▲](#table-of-contents)</sup>
 Language detection is often done as part of large machine learning frameworks or natural language processing applications.
 In cases where you don't need the full-fledged functionality of those systems or don't want to learn the ropes of those, a small flexible library comes in handy.

-So far, two other comprehensive open source libraries working on the JVM for this task are [Apache Tika] and [Optimaize Language Detector].
+So far, three other comprehensive open source libraries working on the JVM for this task are [Apache Tika], [Apache OpenNLP] and [Optimaize Language Detector].
 Unfortunately, especially the latter has three major drawbacks:

 1. Detection only works with quite lengthy text fragments.
 For very short text snippets such as Twitter messages, it doesn't provide adequate results.
 2. The more languages take part in the decision process, the less accurate are the detection results.